gboone/gboone.github.io/_posts/2015-03-03-the-open-source-supply-chain.md

 One thing about GitHub I find profoundly interesting is their drive toward expanding the idea of working in the open to realms that are not programming.
-Last summer they introduced [PSD Viewing and Diffing][22] and late later did the same for [SVGs][23].
+Last summer they introduced [PSD Viewing and Diffing][22] and later did the same for [SVGs][23].
 They improved the interface for comparing text documents like Markdown [so that it's easier to see what has changed][24] and have one of the best wiki platforms in existence (sorry, MediaWiki, it's true).
-They're not just building a robust collaboration platform that facilitates the kind of exchange of ideas an knowledge creative people crave.
+They're building a robust collaboration platform that facilitates the kind of exchange of ideas and knowledge creative people crave.

 I'm attempting to relaunch the journalism project Danielle and I [helped create in Seoul][25] as a static site (using Jekyll right now, but Middleman is